SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Dreamer

 Elder Watson Diggs was one of the chief architects of Kappa Alpha Psi Fraternity, Inc. He was known for vision, discipline, scholarship, and deep commitment to the growth of the Fraternity.
-His leadership helped move the organization from an idea among college men into a structured national brotherhood.

 Read Official Biography